 Re-Enter the Map

 So a lot went on before the Pharaohs arrived on the scene.
-A map of pre-sand Egypt might identify archaeological sites and give us answers.
+A map of pre-sand Egypt might identify new archaeological sites and give us answers.
 It might help us link the Black Mummy, Nabtya Playa, the Great Sphinx and the Osirion together into a coherent picture, solving many problems of ancient Egyptian history.

 Perhaps there was an older pre-dynastic civilization present in ancient North Africa and the Near East.
 The Alternative research community have long considered the possibility.
 Such a civilization might even be the parent to the others, accounting for similarities we find in Mesopotamia and Egypt.